deeppavlov/DeepPavlov/docs/features/models/kbqa.rst

   title.
 The result of the matching procedure is a set of candidate entities.
 The reset is search of the entity among this set with one of the top-k relations predicted by classification model,

-* BiGRU model for ranking of candidate relations,

-* BERT model for ranking of candidate relation paths,
+* BERT model for ranking of candidate relations and candidate relation paths,

 * Query generator model is used to fill query template with candidate entities and relations (to find valid combinations of entities and relations for query template).
 Query Generation model uses Wikidata HDT file.
 Query Generation Online model uses Wikidata Query Service.